aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 keypoints:
 - "After the practicum you will have some familiarity with working on the command line and will have a list of secreted proteins of two different species"
 ---
+# Bioinformatics

+Many bioinformatics tools can only be used through a command line interface, or have extra capabilities in the command line version that are not available in a graphical user interface.
+In these lessons we will therefor first introduce the Unix shell and than apply this knowlegde to the assembly of a bacterial genome and to making predictions about genes on the genome.

+## Introduction to the command line

-The lessons aim to introduce basic skills in the Unix shell and Microbial Genomics and are designed for learners with no programming experience.
+The lessons aim to introduce basic skills in the Unix shell and are designed for learners with no programming experience.
 The general topics and skills covered include:

 ### Interacting with Computers
 - Could Computing